graphieros/graphieros.js/README.md

 # graphieros.js
-a JS library to edit linear and fractal graphieros in your HTML
+a JS library to edit linear, fractal and molecular graphieros in your HTML

 What you need to make it work: